jillesca/CLEUR-DEVNET-3707/README.md

 The [.env.local file](.env.local) is used to define all variables used by the containers.

-On a real implementation you will keep this file out of git using the `.gitignore` file.
+In a production environment, this file should be kept out of version control using the `.gitignore` file.

 ### Start the topology

-For the demo I used a CML instance in the [Cisco DevNet sandbox.](https://developer.cisco.com/site/sandbox/) You can use a dedicated CML instance or a NSO sandbox.
+This demo uses a CML instance from the [Cisco DevNet sandbox](https://developer.cisco.com/site/sandbox/).
+You can also use a dedicated CML instance or a NSO sandbox.

-Once you have your sandbox, stop the default topology and wiped it out.
+After acquiring your sandbox, stop the default topology and wipe it out.

 Then, import the [topology file](cml/topology.yaml) used for this demo and start the lab.

 ### TIG Stack

-The requirements for the TIG stack are docker and IP reachability to the CML instance.
-For the demo I used my laptop.
+The TIG stack requires Docker and IP reachability to the CML instance.
+For this demo, I used my laptop.

 To start the TIG stack do.